-Macedonia— Evaluated the Macedonia Court Modernization Project managed by DPK Consulting.
-Advised on the creation of a judicial training center and assisted in strengthening the Macedonian Judges Association.
+Macedonia— Co-Authored Evaluation Report of the Macedonia Court Modernization Project; Advised on the creation of a judicial training center and assisted in strengthening the Macedonian Judges Association.

-Moldova— Designed a five-year judicial reform project for UNDP from 2007-2011.
-Advised the Minister of Justice, the Moldovan Magistrates School and the Judges Association of Moldova on the development of the Magistrates School and the Methodic and Control Council and on seeking international technical support and funding for judicial reforms.
+Moldova— Authored Strengthening the Institutional Capacity of the National Institute of Justice and Developing an Effective Alternative Dispute Resolution Structure, which designed a five-year judicial reform project for UNDP from 2007-2011; Advised the Minister of Justice, the Moldovan Magistrates School and the Judges Association of Moldova on the development of the Magistrates School and the Methodic and Control Council and on seeking international technical support and funding for judicial reforms.

-Mongolia— Developed the Strategic Plan for Mongolia's Justice System by conducting numerous workshops with one advisory committee and three working groups whose members consisted of representatives of the President, Ministry of Justice, Parliament, courts, bar, procuracy, police, and law faculties.
-The Strategic Plan was unanimously passed by parliament in May 2000.
-Prepared speech outlines for Justice Sandra Day O'Connor on Mongolia's legal and judicial system and accompanied her during her visit to Mongolia.
-Monitored the parliamentary elections in Mongolia.
+Mongolia— Developed the Strategic Plan for the Justice System of Mongolia, which was unanimously passed by parliament in May 2000, by conducting numerous workshops with one advisory committee and three working groups whose members consisted of representatives of the President, Ministry of Justice, Parliament, courts, bar, prosecutors, police, and law faculties; Authored Report on the Independent Judicial System of Mongolia; Prepared speech outlines for Justice Sandra Day O'Connor on Mongolia's legal and judicial system and accompanied her during her visit to Mongolia; Monitored the parliamentary elections in Mongolia.

-Montenegro— Assisted in drafting the Judicial System Reform proposal for Montenegro.
+Montenegro— Assisted in drafting two Judicial System Reform proposals for Montenegro.

-Nepal— Wrote the Technical Approach in response to the Rule of Law RFA.
-Assessed the judicial system of Nepal and wrote a work plan to strengthen the Judges Society, the National Judicial Academy, and the Association of Women Judges.
+Nepal— Wrote Strengthen Rule of Law Program in Nepal, the technical approach in response to the Rule of Law RFA; Authored Work Plan to Strengthen the Judiciary of Nepal, which assessed the judicial system of Nepal by focusing on the Judges Society, the National Judicial Academy, and the Association of Women Judges.